Skip to main content

 Common

-• Injection site redness Mild, transient
+• Injection site reaction: Mild, transient redness or tenderness with subcutaneous use

 Uncommon